-Dimensional believes that good corporate governance of our investee companies driven by sound governance policies is in the best interests of our clients and will help to maximise the value of their investments.
+Dimensional believes that good corporate governance by portfolio companies driven by sound governance policies is in the best interests of our clients and will help to maximize the value of their investments.
 This is why we view shareholder engagement through proxy voting where we have been requested to vote by our client as an important investment function and have a Corporate Governance team within the Portfolio Management department.

 PRINCIPLE 1: Institutional investors should publicly disclose their policy on how they will discharge their stewardship responsibilities.

 We strive to maximize shareholder value at our portfolio companies by promoting best governance practices.
 We believe that better governance practices will be reflected in higher security prices as a result of a combination of lower discount rates, higher cash flows and better risk management.
 In particular, our efforts include: